Rahul-Aitla/Robo-task/README.md

 ## 📝 Technical Write-up

 **AI Models Used:**
-Google Gemini 1.5 Flash for content generation
+Google Gemini 2.0-flash-exp for content generation

 **Why This Model:**
-Gemini 1.5 Flash offers exceptional creative writing capabilities with fast response times and generous free tier, making it perfect for generating marketing content.
+Gemini 2.0-flash-exp offers exceptional creative writing capabilities with fast response times and generous free tier, making it perfect for generating marketing content.
 It excels at understanding context, maintaining brand voice, and producing engaging, audience-specific copy with consistent quality.

 **How AI is Used:**
 1. User input (product + audience) is processed into a structured prompt
-2. Gemini 1.5 Flash generates a complete campaign with content plan and 5 post ideas
+2. Gemini 2.0-flash-exp generates a complete campaign with content plan and 5 post ideas
 3. Zod schema validation ensures consistent, structured output
 4. Results include captions, hooks, CTAs, hashtags, and image prompts